pmb-7684/pmb-7684.github.io/_posts/2022-12-04-Whats_Next.md

 Finally, I plan to continue working on my MS in statistics and look for alternatives for my next career path as a business analyst, data engineer, etc.
 Honestly, I am not confident that most employers are looking for stats or even math majors – even if you have a masters or PhD to fill roles in the data science industry.
 When you look at many of those openings, it’s focused on hardcore computer programmers – python, pySpark, Hadoop, experience with big data
-*(now I’ve seen a local postings for a data analyst asking for experience with millions of gigabytes)*, etc.
+*(now I’ve seen a local postings for a data analyst asking for experience with millions of gigabytes)*, SQL, etc.

 Hmm…this entry sounds kind of sad.
 It’s not.
 Life would be boring if you didn’t have change and learn to adapt.